 The beginning of a great business relationship is just a click away.Learn More

 Much has been written about how the 2017 Tax Cuts and Jobs Act changed the tax rate for C corporations and created a deduction for S corporations.
 But all this attention to corporations meant that other impactful provisions went into effect without much notice.
-One provision that slipped by almost unnoticed is the excise tax under IRC §4960: “Tax on excess tax-exempt organization executive compensation.”
-Despite not getting much fanfare when initially enacted, this excise tax is something that all tax-exempt entities need to understand so that they’re not caught unaware.
+One such unheralded provision is the "Tax on Excess Tax-Exempt Organization Executive Compensation" (the "excise tax").

 The job market is starting to tighten, and would-be employees are looking for extra benefits that make the organizations they apply to stand out from the crowd.
 One such benefit is student loan assistance.
 On Aug.
 17, 2018, the IRS issued private letter ruling 201833012 (the "PLR").
 The PLR addressed an individual plan sponsor's desire to amend their 401(k) plan to include a program for employees that were making student loan repayments.
 The form of this benefit would be an employer nonelective contribution ("SLR Contribution").

 The design of the plan would result in matching contributions being made available to participants equal to 5% of compensation for every 2% of compensation deferred.
 Specifically, employees could receive up to 5% of compensation in the SLR Contribution for every 2% of student loan repayments they made during the year, and the appropriate SLR Contribution would be calculated at year-end.